John W. Heston: Recognition

-In 1894, John W. Heston received an honorary Doctor of Laws degree from the University of Seattle, given to recognize his efforts to address the pioneer problems of the west in education.
+In 1894, Heston received an honorary Doctor of Laws degree from the University of Seattle, given to recognize his efforts to address the pioneer problems of the west in education.
 He had earlier received an LL.D. from his alma mater.
 Since 1971, the administration building at Dakota State University, where he served as president for 15 years, has been called Heston Hall in his honor.

-Family
+Personal life

-On August 16, 1881, at Harrisburg, Pennsylvania, John Heston married Mary Ellen Calder, the daughter of Rev. James Calder, who was president of Penn State for 12 years, and his wife Eliza D. Calder.
+On August 16, 1881, in Harrisburg, Pennsylvania, Heston married Mary Ellen Calder, the daughter of Rev. James Calder, who was president of Pennsylvania State University for 12 years, and his wife Eliza D. Calder.
 They had two sons, Charles Ellis Heston, an electrical engineer, and Edward Heston, a physician.